lmmx/page-dewarp/README.md

 A book on a flat surface can be said to be 'fixed to zero' at the endpoints of a curve, which you can model as a cubic (see [`derive_cubic.py`](derive_cubic.py))

-The "cubic spline" is one of the models supported by [Gpufit](https://github.com/gpufit/Gpufit/), a library for Levenberg Marquardt curve fitting in CUDA (C++ with Python API).
+The "cubic Hermite spline" is one of the models supported by [Gpufit](https://github.com/gpufit/Gpufit/), a library for Levenberg Marquardt curve fitting in CUDA (C++ with Python API).

+_[Work in progress]_

 - See [lecture](https://www.cs.cornell.edu/courses/cs4620/2013fa/lectures/16spline-curves.pdf)
   on splines for more details and how a spline can be represented in matrix form.